jackhefoong/jackhefoong/README.md

 - 🚀 Exploring both frontend and backend development — I enjoy full stack development.
 - 🎮 Making bots and working on quirky side projects, always aiming to learn something new.
 - ✨ Perfecting my **latte art skills** while enjoying a good cup of coffee!
+- 🧶 Crocheting daily items such as coasters and pouches!

 ---